YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you feel unwell after vaccination during early recovery, do not only write “I have a fever.”
 Send the clinic the vaccine name if you know it, the time it was given, your temperature, whether you have chills or body aches, whether the scalp has new redness, discharge, bleeding, increasing swelling, or stronger pain, and whether you took any fever medicine.

-This helps separate a general vaccine reaction from a transplant warning sign.
+This turns a vague symptom into a pattern the clinic can judge.
 Mild tiredness or arm soreness after a vaccine is not the same concern as fever with worsening scalp pain or spreading redness.
 If the vaccine was urgent because of exposure, injury, work, or travel, the medical reason for vaccination may be more important than keeping the recovery calendar perfectly tidy.
 The decision should be made from the whole situation, not from fear that the vaccine itself will push grafts out.

 How can I tell vaccine side effects from transplant warning signs?

-Vaccine side effects usually affect the whole body or the injection arm.
+Vaccine side effects are usually whole-body or injection-arm symptoms.
 You may feel tired, achy, feverish, or have a sore arm.
 Hair transplant warning signs are more scalp-focused.
 Increasing pain in one area, spreading redness, heat, pus, a bad smell, fresh bleeding, dark skin change, or a donor area that is worsening instead of settling deserve attention.

 Swelling needs the same context.
 Ordinary swelling after a hair transplant often moves downward and improves over several days.
 Swelling that is painful, tense, one-sided, hot, or connected with fever and discharge is different.